Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • lumbar pain;

-The insidiousness of the course of hydronephrosis in children may not be noticed.
+The insidiousness of hydronephrosis in children may not be noticed.
 But the first signs are the following symptoms:

 • weakness and itching occurs;

-The disease interferes with the normal withdrawal of fluid, and toxic substances remain in the baby's body.
-Poisonous substances irritate the skin of the child, which causes itching.
-The doctor, examining such a child, is able to detect a neoplasm by probing.
+The disease prevents the normal removal of fluid, and toxic substances remain in the baby’s body.
+Toxic substances are irritating skin child, which causes itching.
+A doctor, examining such a child, is able to identify a neoplasm by palpation.

-There are times when the first sign of the onset of the disease is the formation of bloody clots during urination.
+There are cases when the first sign of the onset of the disease is the formation of bloody clots during urination.

 Diagnosis